-Source: http://www.ped.state.nm.us/ped/Assessment_index.html
+Source: https://webnew.ped.state.nm.us/bureaus/accountability/

 Results: The following table lists the district wide percentage of students who are at or above proficiency by ethnicity as measured by the New Mexico assessments.
-The overall gains seen in student achievement are based on 2017 test results.
+The tables below show The overall gains seen in student achievement are based on 2018 Transition Assessment results.